 Wilma – based in Sweden, claims their phone case is made from 100% biodegradable materials but other than that, I couldn’t find anything to substantiate their biodegradable claims.
+I emailed them to ask but never received a response back.
 They also don’t have any reviews on their website.
 And purchasers on Amazon said their phone case came in a plastic bag.

 While researching which phone case to get, I was surprised to learn that some brands have not conducted independent testing but continue to market and claim their cases are compostable.

 I would advise if you were interested in one of the above ‘compostable’ phone case to ask the company how long does it take for their case to fully break down? and are their phone cases readily compostable via industrial or home/backyard?
 Also, ask them what materials are their compostable phone cases made of and what percentage are plant-based materials?